tcharding/tobin.cc/content/resume.md

 maintaining end to end tests (written in Python and shell) utilizing docker in docker.

-Assisted in building release images using Packer targeting AWS and Google Cloud.
-Project is developed and released as a docker image.
+Assisted in building release docker images using Packer targeting AWS and Google Cloud.

 #### April 2015 – March 2017: **Software Development Apprenticeship**
 Two year self directed and funded software development apprenticeship.
 See below